-In Shooting mode, press [MENU] $\rightarrow$ $\bigcirc$ $\rightarrow$ White Balance $\rightarrow$ an option.
+In Shooting mode, press [MENU] \rightarrow [$\stackrel{\frown}{\bigcirc}$ \rightarrow White Balance \rightarrow an option.

-lcon Description AWC Auto WB : Use automatic settings depending on the lighting conditions. - ; Daylight : Select when taking outdoor photos on a sunny day.
-This option results in photos closest to the natural colors of the scene.
-Cloudy : Select when taking outdoor photos on a cloudy day or in shadows.
+lcon Description HMB Auto WB : Use automatic settings depending on the lighting conditions. ₩ Daylight : Select when taking outdoor photos on a sunny day.
+This option results in photos closest to the natural colors of the scene. • Cloudy : Select when taking outdoor photos on a cloudy day or in shadows.
 Photos captured on cloudy days tend to be more bluish than on sunny days.
 This option offsets that effect.
+Fluorescent White : Select when shooting under a daylight fluorescent lamp, especially for white fluorescent light.

-lcon Description a jw į́‡ Fluorescent White : Select when shooting under a daylight fluorescent lamp.
-Especially for white fluorescent light with a color temperature of about 4,200K. a N Fluorescent NW : Select when shooting under a daylight fluorescent lamp.
-Especially for white fluorescent light of very white hues with a temperature of about 5,000K. i Di Fluorescent Daylight : Select when shooting under a daylight fluorescent lamp.
-Especially for white fluorescent light of slightly bluish hue with a temperature of about 6,500K. ; .
+Delaul lcon Description Fluorescent NW : Select when shooting under a daylight fluorescent lamp, especially for white fluorescent light of very white hues.
+71 Fluorescent Daylight : Select when shooting under a daylight fluorescent lamp, especially for white fluorescent light of slightly bluish hue.
 Tungsten : Select when taking indoor photos under incandescent bulbs or halogen lamps.
 Incandescent tungsten bulbs tend to have a reddish hue.
-This option offsets that effect. ; \$; Flash WB: Select when using a flash.
+This option offsets that effect. ;4 ; Flash WB: Select when using a flash.
 Custom Set : Use your pre-defined settings.
-You can manually set the White Balance by pressing [ DISP ], and then shooting a white sheet of paper.
+You can manually set the White Balance by pressing [DISP], and then shooting a white sheet of paper.
 Fill the spot metering circle with the paper and set the White Balance.
+K Color Temperature: Manually adjust the color temperature of the light source.
+Color temperature is a measurement in degrees Kelvin that indicates the specific type of light source.
+You can get a warmer photo with a higher value, and a cooler photo with a lower value.
+Press [DISP], and then adjust the color temperature.